demik/tashrecorder/README.md

 ### Building Firmware

 Building the firmware requires Microchip MPASM, which is included with their development environment, MPLAB.
 Note that you **must** use MPLAB X version 5.35 or earlier or MPLAB 8 as later versions of MPLAB X have removed MPASM.

+## Building Your Own

+1-Bit Fever Dreams on YouTube has made a helpful [video](https://www.youtube.com/watch?v=QnrPvtYhGZ4) detailing the process of building a TashRecorder using [demik's PCB](https://github.com/lampmerchant/tashrecorder/tree/main/pcb).